 Publishing your own magazine can be an exciting but daunting task.
 Whether you are creating a print or digital magazine, there is a lot to think about and plenty of work involved.
 But magazines are also a unique opportunity to collaborate and grow your editorial skills.
 So, where do you start?
 What does the process look like?
 What is it going to take?
 Here are some things to think about as you get your magazine going.

 You’ll need to account for not only print cost, but production costs.
 Very few people start work on a magazine with all the skills they need to create what they envision.
 You may need to hire a designer to help you with the layout, or a photographer to take and edit photos.
 Sometimes you can find visual collaborators and writers who are just as excited as you to get their work in the world.
 Other times you’ll have to purchase pre-made templates (or use a Blurb free magazine template).

 To help keep costs down, you may want to consider using print-on-demand, which doesn’t require a large upfront print run.
 Instead, copies are only printed when your readers order them.

-For help raising funds to publish a magazine, consider running a Kickstarter campaign.
+For help raising funds to publish a book or magazine, consider running a Kickstarter campaign.
 For a look at how this has been done, check out the story of Fake Geek Girls Like Us.

 Perhaps initial funders could have their work featured in your first edition?